How Ireland's players forced change and won a World Cup spot – DW – 03/13/2023

-Canada, France and Spain; three top teams are battling their own federations months before a World Cup.
-The fight was once familiar to Aine O'Gorman, but her Republic of Ireland team offer an example of how to move on.
+Canada, France and Spain are battling their own football federations months before the 2023 Women's World Cup.
+The fight was once familiar to Aine O'Gorman, but her Ireland team offer an example of how to move on.

 https://p.dw.com/p/4OZW1